AlexaYuqinD/MS-E-246-Project/README.md

 - if 5% < x < 15%: then the mezzanine tranche will get a loss in excess of 5% which means a loss equal to x-5%
 - if x > 15%: then the mezzanine tranche will get a loss of 10% (15% - 5%) and the senior tranche will get the remaining loss in excess of 15%, i.e x - 15%

+8. when we are estimating the distribution of total loss on a portfolio of 500 randomly selected loan over one and five year periods, how are we defining the 1/5 year time horizon?
+When does the 1/5 year time horizon start and end?
+Do we apply the hazard model to our loss dataset and at 1 year, we say all the loans to the left of the 1 year cut off are the loans that have defaulted and calculate the loss?
+Answer: Here’s my crude understanding - please correct me if I’m wrong.
+Look at the last year of the dataset (end of sample period).
+Randomly select 500 of all loans still living then.
+Use hazard model to simulate default times.
+If time to default < 1 then tally the losses of those loans.
+Repeat for default times < 5.

+9. are you predicting loss of those loans through a regression model? if the loans are you selecting are still alive, the wouldn't have any gross charge off correct?
+Yes, you need to train a second model that would predict a loss amount or percentage given a defaulted loan.

 ### Paper
 1. James, Witten, Hastie & Tibshirani (2013)